dbraun31/tobids/README.md

 **Assumptions:**

-* Directories containing all data for each subject need to be *one level under* the root directory (eg, `my_source_data/subject_01`).
-The subject directories just need a number somewhere in the directory name to be used as the subject label; otherwise the exact naming convention doesn't matter.
+* **Subject inference.** Directories containing all data for each subject need to be *one level under* the root directory (eg, `my_source_data/subject_01`).
+The subject directories just need a number somewhere in the directory name to be used as the subject label; otherwise the exact naming convention doesn't matter. *This means no other directory should have a number in its name and be one level under the root directory.*
-* If there are sessions, session directories need to be *one level under* the subject directories (eg, `my_source_data/subject_01/session_01`).
-    Again, there just needs to be a number somewhere in the name of this session directory.
-If there are no sessions, you can omit session folders.
+* **Session inference.** If there are sessions, session directories need to be *one level under* the subject directories (eg, `my_source_data/subject_01/session_01`).
+There need to be the characters 'sess' (case insensitive) somewhere in the directory name. 'sess' can be a segment of a longer word, so 'session' is fine. *This means that no other directory two levels under the root directory can have the characters 'sess' **anywhere** in its name.* (which is probably not a smart restriction and I should improve that to also look for numbers)
+* **Task inference**
-* EEG data files are stored *one level under* a directory labeled according to the task performed (eg, `my_source_data/subject_01/.../GradCPT/my_file_name.eeg`).
+    * **EEG.** For labeling tasks for EEG data, the program will assume that EEG data files are stored *one level under* a directory labeled according to the task performed (eg, `my_source_data/subject_01/.../GradCPT/my_file_name.eeg`).
 The entire name of this task directory is used as the "task" argument in the BIDS filenames.
-* Raw fMRI data are assumed to have extension `.nii` and need to be located *two levels below* the main fMRI directory containing the different scans.
+    * **fMRI.** For labeling tasks for fMRI data, the program will look for the word immediately following the word "BOLD" in the directory name where all the scans are (ie, fmri root).
+For example, given the directory `12_BOLD_ExperienceSampling_run1`, the program will infer the task name to be `ExperienceSampling`.
+* **fMRI root inference.** The fMRI root is the directory containing subdirectories for all scans within a session.
+The program will search within a single session for a subject for a directory containing subdirectories that contain the following keywords: `BOLD`, `AAHScout`, `Localizer`, and `B0map` (case sensitive).
+The program needs to be able to find at least one subdirectory for each of these keywords, and all subdirectories that are found need to contain at least one `.nii` file.
+    The program will search for one and only one fMRI root directory. **In other words, make sure all scans for a single session are in one directory.**